A power series is an infinite sum built from powers of (xc)(x-c):

 n=0an(xc)n\sum_{n=0}^{\infty} a_n (x-c)^n

-Here, cc is the center and the numbers ana_n are constants called coefficients.
-In most problems, the real question is simple: for which values of xx does this series converge?
+Here cc is the center and the constants ana_n are the coefficients.
+In almost every problem the real task is the same: find the values of xx for which the series converges.

 • it converges when xc<R|x-c| < R,